Located in Vietnam, Saitex is the denim partner of choice for the world’s biggest jeans labels.

 How Saitex measures the footprint of their garments

 Saitex always tracked their consumption in terms of water, energy, and chemical use.
 They could however not assign this to individual garments.
-With Ecochain’s Environmental Intelligence Tool, this became possible.
+With Ecochain’s tool Helix, this became possible.

 Saitex can now really see what environmental impact a design or product group has.
 This helps to see where the focus needs to go and where the biggest improvement potentials are to be made.